-For the seven years or so, Guy worked at Garage, wrote, and spoke.
-Then in 2013 Guy became a special advisor to the CEO of the Motorola division of Google.
-In 2014 Guy resurrected the title “chief evangelist” and joined a Sydney-based company called Canva.
+Then in 2013, Guy became a special advisor to the CEO of the Motorola division of Google.
+In 2014, Guy resurrected the title “chief evangelist” and joined a Sydney-based company called Canva.
 This company provides an online, graphic-design service.
 Its goal is to democratize design.
 If you need graphics for social media, flyers, posters, infographics, business cards, or book covers, check it out.

 In 2015 Guy was appointed to the board of trustees of the Wikimedia Foundation.
 He joined Wikimedia in order to help democratize knowledge.
 What could be cooler than democratizing computers, design, and knowledge?